 We do not sell your Personal Data.

 Whilst we do not routinely do so, we may share Personal Data within the Clinigen Group.
-This will involve transferring your data outside the European Economic Area (“EEA”).
+This will involve transferring your data outside the UK and/or European Economic Area (“EEA”).

 We ensure Personal Data is protected by requiring all our group companies to follow the same rules when processing Personal Data.

-Many of our external third parties are based outside the EEA, and as a result their processing of Personal Data will involve a transfer of data outside the EEA.
-Whenever we transfer Personal Data out of the EEA, we ensure a similar degree of protection is afforded to it by ensuring at least one of the following safeguards is implemented:
+Many of our external third parties are based outside the UK and/or EEA, and as a result their processing of Personal Data will involve a transfer of data outside the UK and/or EEA.
+Whenever we transfer Personal Data out of the UK and/or EEA, we ensure a similar degree of protection is afforded to it by ensuring at least one of the following safeguards is implemented:

-- we will only transfer Personal Data to countries that have been deemed to provide an adequate level of protection for personal data by the European Commission.
+- we will only transfer Personal Data to a country where there is an applicable finding under the UK or EEA data protection regime that such country provides an adequate level of protection for personal data.

-Please contact us if you want further information on the specific mechanism used by us when transferring Personal Data out of the EEA.
+Please contact us if you want further information on the specific mechanism used by us when transferring Personal Data out of the UK and/or EEA.

 How secure is my data?